Your Precious Love

 "Your Precious Love" is a popular song that was a 1967 hit for Motown singers Marvin Gaye and Tammi Terrell.
 The song was written by Nickolas Ashford and Valerie Simpson, and produced by Harvey Fuqua and Johnny Bristol.
 The doo-wop styled recording features background vocals by Fuqua, Gaye, Terrell and Bristol, and instrumentals by the Funk Brothers with the Detroit Symphony Orchestra.
-The song peaked at No. 5 on the Billboard Pop singles chart, No. 2 on Billboards R&B singles chart, and the top 40 on Billboards Easy Listening survey.
 The song was later sampled by Gerald Levert in the song "Your Smile" on his 2002 album, The G Spot.

 Billboard described the single as "a soulful blues ballad."
 Billboard also felt that both "Your Precious Love" and its B-side "Hold Me Oh My Darling" had equal sales potential as the duo's previous hit single "Ain't No Mountain High Enough".